How to Write a Follow Up Email and Shine Bright Like a Diamond

 - Be patient and courteous.
 Remember that some processes, such as being hired for a new job, usually take a while.

 - If you have a deadline, then mention it in your letter to create the effect of urgency.

 - Follow a standard business format and an official writing style.

-- Do not give too much information.
-A follow-up letter is supposed to be brief
+- Be brief.
+Don’t write lengthy letters.
+A follow-up letter is supposed to be brief.